 The members of the faculty have extensive industry experience in their areas of media communications expertise.
 This includes practitioner/scholars in the areas of sonic arts, broadcast, audio and video production, public relations, professional writing, social media, marketing, digital advertising and other areas covered in the program.
 Small class sizes provide high levels of individual attention and interest from your faculty members.

 Multiple internship opportunities will help you perfect an integrated set of skills that will serve you well in launching a successful career.
-Communication majors intern with a variety of companies, including People Making Good Public Relations, FUSE Marketing, Regional Education Television Network, Hen House Media, Hall Communications, WCAX-TV, Lake Champlain Chocolates, True Tone Studios and Star 92.9 Radio.
+Communication majors intern with a variety of companies, including People Making Good Public Relations, FUSE Marketing, Regional Education Television Network, Hen House Media, Hall Communications, WCAX-TV, Lake Champlain Chocolates, Vermont PBS and Vermont Teddy Bear Company.